nklein1/ticket-wallet/README.md

 ## Ticket Wallet - Order History

-_An example Order History view rendered in React._
+_An example "Order History" view implemented in React._

 #### Quick Notes
 After talking to Lucas, I made some changes to the input data to facilitate some improvements: